Using the rejection sampling for finding tests: Materials and methods

 Rejection sampling, also known as the accept-reject algorithm (hereafter AR algorithm), is one of the conceptually simplest algorithms used to generate samples from arbitrary probability distributions of any dimension \citep[see, e.g.,][pp. 51--57]{Robert&Casella2010}.
 Let $f$ be a function presenting the functional form of the density of interest.
 For simplicity, $f$ is referred as the probability density function (pdf) of the distribution of interest; the algorithm is identical in case of probability mass function (pmf). $f$ is sometimes called as the target distribution.
 Use $X \sim f$ to indicate that the variable $X$ follows a specific but unknown multivariate probability distribution with density $f$.
 Let $g$ denote a known univariate or multivariate probability distribution with known pdf ($g$ is sometimes called as the proposal distribution).
 Let $D > 0$ be a constant such that $f(X) \leq Dg(X)$ The AR algorithm can be outlined into the following four steps:

-\begin{enumerate} \item Generate $X_i = (x_{1i}, \ldots, x_{pi})^\top \sim g$ and $u \sim Unif(0, 1)$. \item Compute $a = f(X_i)/[Dg(X_i)]$. \item If $a > u$, accept $X_i$ as a sample from $f$. \item Repeat steps 1.- 3. until the desired number of pseudo-random samples has been obtained. \end{enumerate}
+\begin{enumerate} \item Generate $X_i = (x_{1i}, \ldots, x_{pi})^\top \sim g$ and $u_i \sim Unif(0, 1)$. \item Compute $a = f(X_i)/[Dg(X_i)]$. \item If $a > u_i$, accept $X_i$ as a sample from $f$. \item Repeat steps 1.- 3. until the desired number of pseudo-random samples has been obtained. \end{enumerate}

-The empirical efficiency of the AR algorithm can be evaluated using the so-called probability of acceptance, which is defined as follows: Let $\text{I}(x)$ denote the indicator function of the event $x > U$, where $U \sim \text{Unif}(0, 1)$.
+The empirical efficiency of the AR algorithm can be evaluated using the so-called probability of acceptance, which is defined as follows: Let $\text{I}(x)$ denote the indicator function/random variable of the event $x > u$, where $u \sim \text{Unif}(0, 1)$.
 It is assumed that $N \geq 1$ rounds of rejection sampling are performed.
-The probability of acceptance is given as the ratio of accepted samples to the total number of simulation rounds $N$:
+The probability of acceptance is given as the ratio of accepted samples to the total number of simulation rounds $N$, more formally:

-The probability of acceptance, $0 \leq \rho \leq 1$, can be used to evaluate the quality of the chosen proposal distribution $g$.
-It will be shown, that with small modifications the rejection sampling provides a very intuitive framework for deriving statistical tests.
+The probability of acceptance, $0 \leq \rho \leq 1$, can be used to evaluate how closely the proposal distribution $g$ matches the target distribution.
+It will be shown, that with small modifications the rejection sampling provides a very intuitive framework for deriving statistical tests with a straightforward interpretation (see theorem \ref{theorm:rho_eq_e}).